 The SPS has elected to use the Modified Approach to account for maintenance of the SPS's infrastructure assets.
 As required by the Trust Agreement, an annual inspection of the SPS roadways is to be conducted by the Authority's consulting engineers.
 This inspection provides an overall rating, indicating the average condition of all of the SPS infrastructure assets (roadways and bridges).
 The assessment of condition is made by visual and mechanical tests designed to reveal any condition that would reduce user benefits below the maximum level of service.
 The Authority's goal is to maintain the SPS infrastructure assets at a rating of 8 or better (1 to 10 scale), and has established a minimum level for GASB Statement No. 34 (GASB 34) purposes of a condition level of 6 or greater.
 These condition levels were adopted by the Board of Directors for the Authority by Resolution No. 02-31 on June 19, 2002 and further clarified by Resolution No. 07-169 on December 19, 2008.
 In accordance with GASB 34, the Capital Assessment and Inspection Report is due every three years.
-The first Capital Assessment and Inspection Report for the SPS, which at the time consisted of the President George Bush Turnpike (PGBT) Western Extension, was performed after substantial completion of construction in March 2013.
+The first Capital Assessment and Inspection Report is due every three years.
+The first Capital Assessment and Inspection, was performed after substantial completion of construction in March 2013.

 The SPS infrastructure assets currently include the PGBT Western Extension, the Chisholm Trail Parkway, and associated Ramps, Toll Gantries, and IT lane equipment.
-The SPS roadways are a major transportation network consisting of 39.1 miles (approximately 152.7 main lane miles and 52.6 frontage road miles) of roadways.
-All assets combined totaled \$2,091,838,603 in current replacement value for fiscal year 2015.
+The SPS roadways are a major transportation network consisting of 39.1 miles (approximately 152.8 main lane miles and 52.6 frontage road miles) of roadways.
+All assets combined totaled \$2,103,854,633 in current replacement value for fiscal year 2016.